cap-code/filezpeer/README.md

 - [X] created progress bar
 - [X] added messaging support
 - [ ] connecting more than 2 users
-- [ ] creating a distributed system to transfer between more than 2 users
+- [ ] creating a distributed system to transfer files between more than 2 users
 - [ ] create a sign-in / sign-up process so you dont have to create a room id everytime when you want to tranfer files